Citroën BX 4TC: Production version

+Group B homologation requires the manufacture and sale to the public of 200 "customer" road versions.
+Only 86 copies (also made by Heuliez) found takers; unsold examples were destroyed by Citroën.
+The engine is a 2142 cc N9TE, 16v inline-four with Bosch L-Jetronic fuel injected and a 7:1 compression ratio, rated at 200 hp-metric at 5,250 rpm.
+It has a cast-iron block, aluminum cylinder head, chain drive and overhead camshaft.
+Positioned longitudinally, with a sizable front overhang, it is turbocharged by a Garrett turbocharger with air/air exchanger.
+This engine was more commonly used on the Peugeot 505 Turbo, where it had proved very robust in competition and offering good potential for increased power.
+The engine was originally designed by Simca for Chrysler 160/180/2 litre, and the 2.2-litre version was also used in the Talbot Tagora and Matra Murena.
+The engine itself is mated to a 5-speed manual gearbox.

 The poor sales of the production BX 4TC are mainly explained, on the one hand, by its lack of image due to the lack of success of the rally version, and on the other hand by its performance, which is a little behind for a sports car. of such an extraction, in particular, because of its weight.
 However, its exclusivity, its pure Citroën soul (with the hydropneumatic suspension and a style with a strong personality derived from the BX) and, despite everything, its history in motorsport have, over time, take precedence over these defects.
 Today, the 4TC is a real collector's item, the rare copies of which trade for several tens of thousands of euros.

 Manufacturer performance: 220 km/h and 0 to 100 km/h in 7.5 seconds.

 Performance measured: 211 km/h, 0 to 100 in 9.1 seconds (Sport Auto).